5t3ph/meow-vs-bowwow/README.md

 # 😺 Meow vs. BowWow 🐶

-> An example of essential and suggested 11ty features for creating a community-driven site.
+> An example of essential and suggested Eleventy (11ty) features for creating a community-driven site.

 Created by Stephanie Eckles ([@5t3ph](https://twitter.com/5t3ph))